jonnymind/SIRPAS/Books/Rulebook.md

 A character receives a penalty to any check of half the sum total of **IP**s across all types (rounded down).

-While the type of the wounds its relevant for the amount of damage that can be sustained, that doesn't matter for how well the character is performing.
+While the type of the wounds is relevant for the amount of damage that can be sustained, that doesn't matter for how well the character is performing.
 You are not going to find a new theorem with an untreated broken arm, and your fighting style will be less than effective if your